syncfusion-content/uwp-docs/uwp/Numeric-UpDown/Number-Formatting.md

 ## Culture with formatting

-SfNumericUpDown which respects both Culture and FormatString while formatting Text.
+UWP NumericUpDown which respects both Culture and FormatString while formatting Text.
 In the below Code snippet, German Culture and Currency format specifier have been set for Culture and FormatString properties respectively.

 {% tabs %}
 {% highlight XAML %}